squeaky-pl/pystacia/doc/source/image.rst

 Sketch effect
 -------------

-You can use :meth:`tinyimg.image.Image.sketch` to simulate sketch effect.
+You can use :meth:`pystacia.image.Image.sketch` to simulate sketch effect.
 You can control the effect with two parameters radius of strokes and angle of pencils (defaults to 45 degrees).